 Please see the audition page to find out about the audition schedule .
 All Stanford undergraduate and graduate students are welcome to audition.
 Community members are welcome to audition as well.

 3. How many people are in the Wind Symphony?

 There is no set member number, but generally, there are between 55-60 players.

 The Wind Symphony usually performs 3-4 regular concerts each year, one concert per academic quarter.
 We also perform a joint concert with the Stanford Symphony Orchestra on Halloween.

 Regular rehearsals are Tuesdays from 7:00-9:30 pm in Bing Concert Hall plus a sectional (time and place TBA)

 6. Do I have to sign up for the class?

 Signing up is not mandatory, but encouraged.
 Students can register in Axess for “Music 161A: Stanford Wind Symphony”, a 1-unit course, or, upon conductor approval, “Music 161AZ” for zero units.

 7. How often does the group go on tour?

-Typically, every 3 years – a 2-week tour in the summer, following the end of spring quarter.
-In the past the Wind Symphony has been to Italy, Eastern Europe, and Spain/Portugal/Morocco.
+Typically, every 3 years – a 2-week tour in the summer, following the end of the spring quarter.
+In the past, the Wind Symphony has been to Italy, Eastern Europe, and Spain/Portugal/Morocco.
 In the Summer of 2018 the Wind Symphony travelled to Italy and Spain.